kubeflow/examples/jpx-tokyo-stock-exchange-kaggle-competition/README.md

 ## Section 4: Kale Pipeline

-To create pipeline using the Kale JupyterLab extension
+To create a KFP pipeline using the Kale JupyterLab extension

 1. Open your Kubeflow Cluster, create a new Notebook Server and add the `kaggle-secret` configuration to the new Notebook Server.